mongodb/stitch-ios-sdk/contrib/README.md

    ```

+8. In the "General" settings for the main target, set the iOS Deployment target to `8.0`.

-7. In the Evergreen task for `run_ios_tests`, add the following commands:
+9. In the Evergreen task for `run_ios_tests`, add the following commands:
     ```
     echo "!testing <module-name>-iOS!"
     xcodebuild test -workspace Stitch.xcworkspace/ -scheme <module-name>-iOS -configuration Debug -derivedDataPath build -destination "platform=iOS Simulator,name=iPhone 7,OS=11.2"
     ```
-8. In "Product" -> "Scheme" -> "Manage Schemes", scroll to the newly created module `<module_name>-iOS`, and select the "Shared" checkbox.
+10. In "Product" -> "Scheme" -> "Manage Schemes", scroll to the newly created module `<module_name>-iOS`, and select the "Shared" checkbox.

 ### Publishing a New SDK version